-The Rockford Police Department is not currently accepting applications for the position of Police Officer.
+The Rockford Police Department is currently accepting applications until March 4, 2015 for the position of Police Officer.

 Click HERE to view orientation presentation